Clinical-Metrics-LLC/COVID-19-Viz/README.md

    a.
 FIPS added for "New York City, NY" ((3651000) and "Kansas City, MO" (2938000))</br>
    b.
 "Synthetic" FIPS added for "Unknown" Counties (1-2 digit State FIPS + "999" (e.g. "Unknown, NY" is 36999))</br>

-Daily Cases/Deaths have been extracted from the Cummulative Cases/Deaths.
+Daily Cases/Deaths have been extracted from the Cumulative Cases/Deaths.
 In some cases there are negative Daily Counts</br>
-    where errors) have been subtracted from the Cumulative Counts
+    where errors have been subtracted from the Cumulative Counts